Abjad/abjad/README.md

 Online documentation for the most recent release of Abjad is available at http://projectabjad.org.

-You will find a PDF version of the documentation in Abjad's ``abjad/docs/pdf/`` directory after you install the package.
+PDFs are available in Abjad's ``abjad/docs/pdf/`` directory after you install the package.

 Most users will find the online or PDF version of the docs sufficient.
 If you work with Abjad lot and decide to add code to Abjad that you want to contribute back to the project, it will probably make sense to build a local copy of the docs for yourself as you work.
 To build Abjad's docs locally you'll need to install Graphviz.
-See http://graphviz.org/ for instructions.
+See http://graphviz.org for instructions.

 Installing the current packaged version of Abjad with pip
 ---------------------------------------------------------

 There are different ways to install Python packages on your computer.
 One of the most direct ways is with ``pip``.
-This is the package management tool recommended by the Python Package Index (https://pypi.python.org/pypi).

 Type the following to find out if ``pip`` is installed on your computer:

     pip --version

-If you do not have ``pip`` installed then we strongly recommend that you use Python's ``easy_install`` to install ``pip``.
+If you do not have ``pip`` installed then we strongly recommend that you use Python's ``easy_install`` to install ``pip`` first:

     sudo easy_install pip

-Once ``pip`` is available on your computer you'll be ready to install Abjad.

-Type the following to install the current packaged version of Abjad:
+Then type the following to install the current packaged version of Abjad:

     sudo pip install abjad --upgrade

-Python will install Abjad in the site packages directory on your computer and you'll be ready to start using the system.
+Python will install Abjad in the site packages directory on your computer.

+You'll then be ready to start using Abjad.

 Manually installing Abjad from the Python Package Index
 -------------------------------------------------------

-If you do not have ``pip`` or ``easy_install`` installed on your computer you then should follow these steps to install the current packaged version of Abjad from the Python Package Index:
+What if you do not have ``pip`` or ``easy_install`` installed on your computer?
+Then you should follow these steps to install the current packaged version of Abjad from the Python Package Index:

 1. Download the current release of Abjad from http://pypi.python.org/pypi/Abjad.